WithRubium/WithRubium/README.md

 >
 > _Question remains.
 Is WithRubium....... a.... vampire?_

-This is the "alternative" user for WithLithum, and is used as either a bot account to perform some automation, or as a utility account to do some misc stuff.
+This is the "alternative" user for WithLithum, and is used as either a bot account to perform some automation (i.e. services operates on behalf of this account), or as a utility account to do some misc stuff.
+This is also used for some API intervention.

 #### 📰 Bio
 * 📛 **How to pronounce name:** With Ruby-ium